- B -

 Between a man of peace and war.

-Hezekiah Butterworth, The Taper stanza 10
+Hezekiah Butterworth, from The Taper stanza 10

 - Lytle money, lytle law.